Obfuscate iOS Control Flows & Methods, Anti-Reversing iOS Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Obfuscate code and control flows on iOS apps using Appdome
+How to Implement Obfuscate code and control flows in iOS Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending iOS Apps that Obfuscate code and control flows without an SDK or gateway: